peaceroad/p7d-markdown-it-hr-sandwiched-semantic-container/README.md

 [Version 0.2+]

-If the semantics container consists of one line of paragraphs, are you cumbersome to sandwich with two hr elements?
+If the semantics container consists of one paragraph, are you cumbersome to sandwich with two hr elements?
 Yes, you can omit them.
 (There is also an option that cannot be omitted.)

 ```md